TheThingSystem/steward/nodewiki/Developer/01_Devices.md

 * _brightness_ - an integer-value percentage of the bulb's possible output

-* _transition_ - how many seconds should elapse as the bulb transitions to the new color and/or brightness
+* _transition_ - how many milliseconds should elapse as the bulb transitions to the new color and/or brightness

 * _interval_ - whether the bulb should change and remain (_solid_),
 change and return (_once_),